zenozeng/gsoc2015/p5-pdf-and-svg-support.md

     Want to bind click on a custom shape?
 Use SVG!
     SVG's API are born to be object based!

+- Filters!

+    Now that the world in SVG is object based, we can apply filters on object. (use blur, for example)

 ### Example Usage